How many shrimp in a 5-gallon Tank?

 As a general rule of thumb, shrimp should be fed once a day, and only an amount they can consume within two to three hours.
 This feeding frequency ensures they get the nutrients they need without leaving excess food to decay in the tank.

 Shrimp are scavengers by nature, and they spend a good part of their day foraging for food.
-In a well-established tank with plenty of live plantsOpens in a new tab., your shrimp will find plenty of biofilm and algae to snack on.
+In a well-established tank with plenty of live plants, your shrimp will find plenty of biofilm and algae to snack on.
 This natural food source can supplement their diet, reducing the need for daily feedings.

 If you notice your shrimp are not consuming all the food you provide within a few hours, it’s a good idea to reduce the amount you’re feeding.
 Similarly, if they seem to be constantly searching for food, you might need to increase the amount slightly.